Philipbear/msbuddy/docs/pyapi.rst

    :param parallel: bool.
 If True, the annotation is performed in parallel.
 Default is False.
    :param n_cpu: int.
 The number of CPUs to use.
 Default is -1, which means all available CPUs.
    :param timeout_secs: float.
 The timeout in seconds for each query.
 Default is 300 seconds.
+   :param batch_size: int.
+The batch size for formula annotation; a larger batch size takes more memory.
    :param c_range: Tuple[int, int].
 The range of carbon atoms.
 Default is (0, 80).
    :param h_range: Tuple[int, int].
 The range of hydrogen atoms.
 Default is (0, 150).
    :param n_range: Tuple[int, int].
 The range of nitrogen atoms.
 Default is (0, 20).